Skip to main content

 Whilst a Role might have a Consumes reference to components such as Applications, we recommend that it should never have an Owns reference, because the Role cannot be directly addressed (it can’t, for example, be a recipient of a survey about a particular application).

 The two approaches to using Role mentioned at the start of this article can be combined, without the need to use different Role components for each approach.
 For example, at design time, a new Role might be used stand-alone as an abstracted representation of a new type of internal user, involved in a new business operation with a new organizational unit, new processes, services and applications.
 The Role component will be used in models that represent the corresponding new designs.
 Once the new operation is up and running, and the new unit is staffed, real people will be assigned to the Role.
-In Ardoq, their corresponding Person components will have an Is Realized By reference added from the Role, and a Belongs To reference will be added from them to their Organizational Unit.
+In Ardoq, their corresponding Person components will have an Assigned To reference added to the Role, and a Belongs To reference will be added from them to their Organizational Unit.
 The Role will keep its Consumes reference to Applications from the original design, and will now also contribute to visualizations of the organization and its people.

 For a more detailed exploration of people, roles and relationships, see Modeling People, Roles, and Relationships in Ardoq.